stas/thesis/chapters/2_architecture.md

 The collaboration design was also structured keeping in mind the fact that one application can communicate with another one, thus creating a federated architecture of resources that share common conversations.
 Although further work on this aspects was not done.
-Please consult the last chapter to find more on the topic of _further work_.

 ### Real-time aspects